 Right to Control Trailblazers

-What is the Right to Control?
+What was the Right to Control?

 - continue receiving the same support